-The User Load tab of the New Job or Edit Job Wizard allows you to specify the number of virtual users for each iteration of a test.
+The User Load tab in the Job Wizard allows you to specify the number of virtual users to use for each iteration of a test.

-i Note: To set default values for User Load, go to Edit | Settings | User Load.
+i Note: You can set default values for User Load in Edit | Settings | User Load.
 If you modify the default settings, the changes will apply to new jobs only, not to existing jobs.